ultralytics/xview-docker/README.md

 # Requirements

-Python 3.6 or later with the following `pip3 install -U -r requirements.txt` packages:
+Docker and Python 3.6 or later with the following `pip3 install -U -r requirements.txt` packages:

 - `numpy`
 - `scipy`